This post may contain affiliate links. See our affiliate disclosure for more.

 Onboarding is the critical first part of a business relationship.
 Your client already thinks you’re good—that’s why they hired you.

-But an effective client onboarding process will signal that they made the right decision by showing how professional and organized your processes are, and how much you seek to truly understand what it is they want out of the project they hired you for.
+But an effective client onboarding process, using professional client onboarding software, will signal that they made the right decision by showing how professional and organized your processes are, and how much you seek to truly understand what it is they want out of the project they hired you for.

 But beyond impressing your client, a client onboarding process can actually help you do your job better.